Capital Projects > Capital Projects Boardwalk

-- Detour: Pedestrians and cyclists will be detoured off the boardwalk at Ninth Street and return on 12th Street.
+- Detour: Pedestrians and cyclists were detoured off the boardwalk at Ninth Street and returned on 12th Street.

-- Who: Fred M. Schiavone Construction is the contractor.
+- Who: Fred M. Schiavone Construction was the contractor.

 - What: Complete replacement of the boardwalk decking and substructure.
-This is the fifth phase of a five-year project to rebuild the boardwalk between Fifth Street and 12th Street.
+This was the fifth phase of a five-year project to rebuild the boardwalk between Fifth Street and 12th Street.

 - Why: Deteriorating condition of the concrete substructure and regular maintenance of boardwalk decking.

 - How: Sections of decking are constructed off-site and lowered into place by a crane.
 This method proved successful and efficient in the first four phases of the project.The decking is made from southern yellow pine with a thickness of 3 inches, about twice that of traditional boardwalk planks.